Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Results

 Compressing data inevitably leads to precision loss, as discussed in Section~\ref{sec:quantizing-splines}.
 MPC parameters (horizon length \hp and sampling time \Ts) will also affect such performance.
 We here quantitatively assess these dependencies.

-Fig.s~\ref{fig:allerror-start} and~\ref{fig:allerror-fdma} show a collection of simulation results for reliable communication (no instances of lost packets), in the sense that each subfigure shows how the \Mses and \Msep vary with each single hyperparameter (Fig.~\ref{fig:allerror-start} referring then to TDMA schemes, and~\ref{fig:allerror-fdma} to FDMA ones).
-More specifically, each row of these tables correspond to a specific hyperparameter, while each column refers to a specific control performance index (\Mses or \Msep) and specific use case path (lawnmower or helix).
+Fig.s~\ref{fig:allerror-start} and~\ref{fig:allerror-fdma} show a collection of simulation results for reliable communication (no instances of lost packets), in the sense that each subfigure shows how the mean-square errors \Mses in position and \Msep in speed vary with each single parameter (Fig.~\ref{fig:allerror-start} referring then to TDMA schemes, and~\ref{fig:allerror-fdma} to FDMA ones).
+More specifically, each row of these tables correspond to a specific parameter, while each column refers to a specific control performance index (\Mses or \Msep) and specific use case path (lawnmower or helix).
 In all these simulations the precision used for representing the first coefficient of the splines \fwidth was kept at 32~bits, so to let the agents represent a position up to 1000~km along the path with at least decimetre precision, which we believe is sufficient for any practical marine application.
-Analysing the results means then inspecting per-row how the different parameters differently affect the performance indexes.
+Analysing the results means then inspecting per-row how the different parameters affect the performance indexes.

 From the first rows of the two figures we note that increasing the MPC horizon length \hp raises the data rate requirements almost proportionally (since this implies having longer representations for the splines), but also improves the overall control performance (as expected in general MPC situations).
 There seems to be the need then for a sufficiently long receding-horizon length \hp to attain a practically stable controller both in the TDMA and FDMA cases, and this means that the requirements for how many splines coefficients shall be sent by the agents has a lower limit.